taskadapter/redmine-java-api/org.redmine.ta.api/doc/readme.txt

-Redmine Java API.
+Redmine & Chiliproject Java API. http://taskadapter.com/redmine_java_api
-http://taskadapter.com/redmine_java_api

 Author: Alexey Skorokhodov (alskor@gmail.gom)

 USAGE.
-Redmine Java API can be used in both OSGI and regular Java environment.
+Redmine & Chiliproject Java API can be used in both OSGI and regular Java environment.

 1.==== Use as OSGI bundle ====
   Use the following two OSGI bundles: